-In response to the global epidemic in obesity and diabetes the University of Glasgow has developed this Masters in Diabetes.
+In response to the global epidemic in obesity and diabetes the University of Glasgow has developed this MSc in Diabetes.
 To address the immense challenge presented by this disease, it is essential that the researchers and medical practitioners of tomorrow understand the cutting edge advances and technologies to tackle diabetes.

-- This is one of the only MSc programmes in Diabetes focused entirely on diabetes research rather than health care management.
+- This is one of the only MSc in Diabetes programmes focused entirely on research rather than health care management.
 You will be taught by clinicians and scientists known for their world-class research.

 - The University has state-of-the-art research facilities to study obesity, metabolic disease and diabetes from the whole body to the molecular level and students will undertake a research project/dissertation in this area.

 - The University of Glasgow is expert in establishing disease-specific bioresources linked with routinely-acquired anonymised data from the National Health Service in Scotland.

 - The collective expertise within the Institute of Cardiovascular and Medical Sciences spans a full range from molecular and biomarker/ “-omic” techniques through clinical investigation to population-level epidemiology, clinical trials and cardiovascular endpoint adjudication.

-- The course is ideal for those who aspire to build their future career in diabetes whether in the fields of basic research, medical practice, pharmaceutical industry, public health or nutrition.
+- This Degree in Diabetes is ideal for those who aspire to build their future career in diabetes whether in the fields of basic research, medical practice, pharmaceutical industry, public health or nutrition.
 We aim to provide an excellent research training that will inspire and provide students with the confidence to join the global research effort in tackling diabetes.